 The green silence gulped once and swallowed me whole.

 The child is in a “cul de sac,” an unsheltered, unprotected environment, but she leaves as a boy throws a stone.
 All these are warning signs the child takes no account of, and she ventures out into a small, silent, yet dangerous wood.
 She is going to leave the shell of her innocence and get lost in the unknown, where things cannot make sense from her childish way of looking at things.
-The silence of the woods are significant; silence conveys the danger lurking in the corner for the child who was on her own on that afternoon.
+The silence of the woods is significant; silence conveys the danger lurking in the corner for the child who was on her own that afternoon.
 They are a premonition of events that would change her life and way of thinking forever.